The comic deal for WHQ

-Not one with a regional perspective – but a global one.
+Not one with a regional perspective – but with an expansive, inclusive, global one.

 Chris offered to invest £30K & on the back of that offer we went back to all the big Breweries, to see if we could move things forward & maybe raise more loot from them.

 Raising 30k through Chris was a really great head start & it made Scottish & Newcastle Brewery, who we had the Trent lease with prick their ears up.

 This was good, though they weren’t at all keen to fund our planned move on Hobos.

 S&N had lost a lot of money they’d put into the Afrika Club & it turned out they were just that week, about to foreclose on Afrika & repossess the building.
 Out of the blue during the Hobo’s discussions, they dropped a bombshell & offered to sell us the Afrika Club building instead.

 We were on great terms with all the Brewery guys, they drank in the Trent & they knew all our history, about Edinburgh & all that caper & more importantly, they knew that with Afrika, we had the experience to run it.
 They also knew we could deliver the crowds & hoped we could recoup them some of the money they had lost in there, first time around.

 Sensing they were desperate for us to take it, we pressed the hustle button, negotiated & got them to front us all the money for the freehold, so we didn’t need to take up the kind offer of investment from Chris Viz.

 This was a massive risk for us, as the city’s Clubland doors were still predominantly run in a shady fashion & a great many of them were totally dominated by drugs & nonsense.

 We were taking a big chance & every single penny of money we could hustle to borrow, was tied up by the cash we loaned off S&N to buy Afrika.